 You and me – we’ve got the power to keep health in our lives.
-Whatever your philosophy, religion or race, you have three needs in common with every other human on earth.
+Whatever your philosophy, religion or race, you have three health responsibilities in common with every other human on earth.
 The three pillars of health:

 - FOOD – Prepare (most of) the food you eat.

 - ACTIVITY – Move your body every day.